-And while we have made considerable attention to Ray Jewell, renowned collectors Ahbe and Osborne were also former owners of this piece.
+And while we have given considerable attention to Ray Jewell, let's not forget renowned collectors Ahbe and Osborne were also former owners of this piece.

 A further affirmation of the magnitude of this Holey Dollar.

 When William Henshall created this Holey Dollar in 1813, he grabbed an 1805 Spanish Silver Dollar that had been struck at the Mexico Mint.

 If William Henshall had been a numismatist he would have acknowledged that the 1805 Spanish Silver Dollar that he was about to deface showed minimal signs of wear.
 Given that he was holding the world's greatest trading coin, that in itself was a miracle.

 Committed to the task of creating holey dollars from silver dollars, he cut a hole in the dollar and continued the minting process by over-stamping the inner circular edge of the hole with the words New South Wales, the date 1813 and the value of five shillings, thereby creating this 1813 Holey Dollar.

 The original 1805 Spanish Silver Dollar used to create this Holey Dollar is graded in the premium quality level of About Extremely Fine indicating that it underwent minimal circulation before the hole was cut into it in 1813.

 The extent of usage of the Holey Dollar after it was released into circulation is evidenced by the wear to the counter-stamps, the over-stamping around the inner circular edge … New South Wales, 1813 and Five Shillings.

 The counter-stamps of this Holey Dollar are graded in the premium quality levels of Extremely Fine indicating that as a Holey Dollar this coin also underwent minimal circulation.

 The Holey Dollar is one of Australia’s most desirable coins.